James van Riemsdyk Game Preview: Bruins vs. Wild

 van Riemsdyk Stats vs. the Wild

-- The Wild have conceded 93 goals in total (3.2 per game), which ranks 14th in the league in goals allowed.
+- The Wild have given up 99 goals in total (3.2 per game), which ranks 13th in the NHL in goals allowed.

 |2023-2024 Season